abhishikha19/Tutorial_for_Github_and_Git_version_control/README.md

 Step 2: Navigate to your project folder using terminal(cd path/to/project).. cd path/to/your/project

-Step 3: Initialize git using: git init.. git init
+Step 3: Initialize git using:
+git init

 Step 4: Add files: git add ...